Verizon/verizon.github.io/CONTRIBUTING.md

 ## Code Of Conduct

 Integrity is at the core of who we are.
 Please be respectful of others at all times to help us maintain a productive and healthy dynamic.
+Please reference the [code of conduct](CODE_OF_CONDUCT.md) for details.

 ## Notice A Bug?